Scotogenic $U(1)_{L_{\mu}-L_{\tau}}$ origin of $(g-2)_\mu$, W-mass anomaly and 95 GeV excess: Dark matter phenomenology

-In addition to the scalar mediation process responsible for dark matter (DM)-nucleon scattering, a vector portal interaction can also occur due to the kinetic mixing between the $Z_{\mu\tau}$ and $Z$ bosons.
-The corresponding diagram is depicted in the lower panel of Fig.~\ref{fig:DDdiag}.
-Due to the nature of gauge coupling of DM, the scattering cross-section is either velocity-suppressed or spin-dependent, both of which lead to weak constraints.
-The spin-independent cross-section for the vector boson-mediated process is expressed as~\cite{Chao:2019lhb}:
+The corresponding Feynman diagram for DM-nucleon scattering is depicted in the lower panel of Fig.~\ref{fig:DDdiag}.
+Due to the nature of gauge coupling of DM, the vector-mediated scattering cross-section is either velocity-suppressed or spin-dependent, both of which lead to weak constraints.
+The spin-independent cross-section for the vector boson($Z-Z_{\mu\tau}$) mediated process is given by~\cite{Chao:2019lhb}:

-Here, $v_{_{\rm DM}}$ represents the velocity of the dark matter.
-It is important to note that, in gauged $L_\mu-L_\tau$ setup, the kinetic mixing parameter $\epsilon$ can not be tuned arbitrarily as it is induced at one-loop with particles charged under both $U(1)_Y$ and $U(1)_{L_\mu-L_\tau}$.
-The one-loop kinetic mixing is given by